-High quality classroom teaching and adjusted plans and resources for individual pupils is the first step in responding to children who may have special needs.
+High quality classroom teaching and adapted plans and resources for individual pupils are the first steps in responding to children who may have special needs.
 For example, a child will be given the opportunity to record information in different ways such as using a computer or a camera.
 This type of teaching is known as adaptation and will enable your child to access a broad, balanced and relevant curriculum.
+All teaching staff have access to the 'Ordinarily Available Inclusive Practice' (OAIP) document.
+This guidance enables staff to adapt teaching and learning opportunities to meet individual children's needs before seeking additional support and advice from external agencies.